EnigmaCurry/d.rymcg.tech/backup-volume/README.md

 :
 ```

-Enter the connection information for the S3 bucket.
+You may optionally preserve an additional copy of the archive in a
+local volume:

 ```
 > Do you want to keep a local backup in addition to the remote one?
 No
 ```

-You may optionally preserve an additional copy of the archive in a
-local volume.

 ## Install